fredgibbs/fredgibbs.github.io/courses/food-system-literacy/index.md

 - NOTE: Because of the size of the class, it's not feasible for me to provide significant feedback for everyone on each assignment.
 When I collect assignments (which I don't always do, even when they are due) I assign a number grade from 4-10 (if you don't turn in it, you get a 0).
 I hope you will visit office hours (or make an appointment) to discuss the rationale behind your grade, if you're interested.

+- Midterm ad analysis (~800 words) as explained on the schedule.
+(15%)

 - Final essay (~1200 words) explaining what you've learned in the course.
 This sounds like a joke, but this seriously affects your grade, and it's the last impression you get to make.
 We'll look at examples and prepare for this important exercise ahead of time.
-(20%)
+(15%)

 - You are heartily encourage to speak with me at any time about how I think you're doing in the class and how it can be improved (if at all).